freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-What happens when setting the `overflow` property of a parent to `auto` if one of its children has the property `position: sticky`?
+What happens when setting the `overflow` property of a parent to `auto` and one of its children has the property `position: sticky`?

 #### --distractors--